 - Versatile - you can easily turn it into a pumpkin spice mocktail.

-Espresso – this pumpkin spice martini is best made with freshly brewed espresso.
+Espresso - this cocktail is best made with freshly brewed espresso.
 Use around 18g of espresso powder to brew the 40ml espresso needed per cocktail.

 Rum - I used spiced amber rum to add a little extra punchy sway to the spice profile of this cocktail, but you can use regular amber rum or dark rum instead if preferred.